U1-tkarsh/baavalibuch/README.md

 Node.js for backend
 Django for backend

-Usage
+Usage:-
 First start Django server by typing "py manage.py runserver" then start node.js server by typing "nodemon index.js" then start react.js server by typing "npm start"

-API Endpoints
+API Endpoints:-
 "api/ngrams/" this is an endponit of django server in which only post data is present only based on last 2 strings it split in the form of array
 "text-data" this is an endpoint of node.js server for post data in mongodb with connection log

-Port Number
+Port Number:-
 Django -> 8000
 React.js -> 3000
 Node.js -> 5000